Differentiate JVM JRE JDK JIT

 JVM for other languages

 A JVM can also be used to implement programming languages other than Java.
 For example, Ada source code can be compiled to Java bytecode, which may then be executed by a Java virtual machine (JVM).
 That is, any language with functionality that can be expressed in terms of a valid class file can be hosted by the Java virtual machine (JVM).
-Attracted by a generally available, machine-independent platform, implementors of other languages are turning to the Java virtual machine (JVM) as a delivery vehicle for their languages.
-PHP with Quercus is such an example.
+Attracted by a generally available, machine-independent platform, implementers of other languages are turning to the Java virtual machine (JVM) as a delivery vehicle for their languages.

 Just-in-time Compiler (JIT)